tmip-emat/tmip-emat/docs/source/emat.intro.rst

 error-prone, and automating the execution of the core model will both reduce errors and increase overall modeling efficiency.

-Deploying TMIP-EMAT on a programmatically executable core model requires the existence or development of an application programming interface (API) to the existing core model.
+As noted above, deploying TMIP-EMAT on a programmatically executable core model requires the existence or development of an application programming interface (API) to the existing core model.
 The API enables TMIP-EMAT to programmatically define scenarios, launch and run the core model, retrieve errors and status, and import metrics from the core model.
 This API must also have a Python-facing